ACT Government Domestic and Family Violence Training Strategy

 What are we doing?

 The Training Strategy aims to improve a shared understanding and staff capabilities in responding to domestic and family violence.
-The ACT Government will provide $2.831M between 2019-20 and 2022-23 to deliver the ACT Government Domestic and Family Violence Training Strategy to public service employees.
-More intensive training will also be delivered through the Strategy to complement existing training received by frontline roles, such as Child and Youth Protection Services case workers and sworn police officers.
+The ACT Government is providing $572,000 in 2021-22 to deliver the ACT Government Domestic and Family Violence Training Strategy to public service employees, to equip all staff with the capability to recognise, respond to and refer colleagues, clients or staff who are experiencing domestic and family violence.
+More intensive training will also be delivered through the Strategy to complement existing training received by staff in frontline roles, such as Child and Youth Protection Services case workers and sworn police officers.

 What have we achieved so far?

-Since November 2019, foundation e-learning and manager training has been delivered to all ACT Government Directorates with a forced break for COVID and training for staff in both frontline and specialised practitioner roles has been developed, tested and will begin roll out early 2021.
+Since November 2019, foundation e-learning and manager training has been made available to all ACT Government staff.
+Training provision was delayed during the 2020 and August 2021 lockdowns.
+Training for staff in frontline and specialised practitioner roles has also been developed, tested and begun to roll out.

-An alternative face to face foundation training product was developed for staff with limited access to technology and low literacy levels challenges for engagement with e-learning.
-Testing has occurred and roll out will continue throughout 2021 with staff from Transport, Environment, Education and Justice and Community Safety.
+An alternative face-to-face foundation training product was developed for staff with limited access to technology and other challenges for engagement with e-learning.
+Testing has occurred and roll out is continuing in 2021.

 What is next?